 The U.S. Food and Drug Administration (FDA) Code of Federal Regulation 21CFR Sec.
 123.6 requires every seafood processor to conduct a hazard analysis and have and implement a written Hazard Analysis Critical Control Point (HACCP) plan whenever the analysis reveals one or more food safety hazards are reasonably likely to occur.
 This means that all certified shellfish and crab meat dealers in Virginia must have and implement a HACCP plan for each kind of product processed.
 The hazard analysis must be conducted and the HACCP plan developed by someone trained in Seafood HACCP, and one place to obtain that training is from Virginia Tech.
 Here are example HACCP plans specific to types of shellfish certifications: Reshippers or Shellstock Shippers.

 There is an online training course available through the National Seafood HACCP Alliance for Training and Education.
-This on-line seafood HACCP training is the equivalent to the first two days of the "live" three-day training course available at Virginia Tech, but this online course still requires the person to attend the final day of training on site at the class.
+This online seafood HACCP training is the equivalent to the first two days of the "live" three-day training course available at Virginia Tech, but this online course still requires the person to attend the final day of training on site at the class.
 A broader list of upcoming HACCP classes available in the USA can be found here.

 For more information concerning developing and implementing HACCP plans specific to your product and process methods please contact the appropriate DSS office.
 The FDA has additional federal information here concerning HACCP.